 Transitioning to a New LPM?
 Don’t Get Stuck in the Past

 Change is never easy, but often necessary to stay relevant in today’s fast-paced environment.
 Firms should regularly review how things are done and look for ways to improve.
-An especially good time to do this is when implementing new law practice management (LPM) software.
+An especially good time to do this is when implementing new legal practice management (LPM) software.
 Firms that cling to outdated or inefficient workflows often miss out on many benefits that can save time and money.

 How do you get started?